 Who We Are

-The Osher Lifelong Learning Institute (OLLI) at UC Berkeley is a learning community of more than 2,500 inquisitive adults, ages 50 and up, with a passion for exploration, engagement and connection.
-Having fun, too.
+The Osher Lifelong Learning Institute (OLLI) at UC Berkeley is a vibrant community of more than 2,000 learners who share a passion for intellectual exploration, engagement and connection.

-From courses and speaker events, to field trips and research opportunities, our members come together to learn and grow together — delighting in the ongoing discovery of new knowledge and deeper ways of understanding the world, and themselves.
+From courses and speaker events to field trips and intergenerational exchanges, our members come together to learn, grow, contribute, and have fun — delighting in the ongoing discovery of new knowledge and deeper ways of understanding the world and themselves.

 Mission